 Who is The Challenge Chic?
 That would be me.
-Broni McSweeney.
+Broni McSweeney, most commonly known for my business Catch Fitness.

-After working as a lawyer in outback Australia, I shifted gears, moved to New Zealand and embarked on a career in recreation and fitness.
-I now live between the two countries working on a whole wad of health and fitness resources for schools, workplaces and our fab industry.
+After working as a lawyer in outback Australia, I shifted gears, moved to New Zealand for 20+ years where I embarked on a career in recreation and fitness.
+I have recently returned to Australia and produce health and fitness resources for schools, workplaces and our fabulous industry.

-Like many of you no doubt, I’ve worked as a gym instructor, personal trainer and a group fitness instructor.
-I’ve worked with high performance athletes, CEOs and home detention prisoners, with people training for the police force, army and fire service, with special needs groups, athletes, dancers, circus performers, factory workers, farmers, seniors and school students.
-Most of you probably have a very similar list.
+I’ve worked as a gym instructor, personal trainer and a group fitness instructor; with high performance athletes, CEOs and home detention prisoners, people training for the police force, army and fire service, with special needs groups, athletes, dancers, circus performers, factory workers, farmers, seniors and school students.
+Most of you reading this probably have a very similar list.
 Lucky us.

 My business, Catch Fitness, was established to support people working in the fitness industry.
 One of the ways it did this was through workshops.
 Catch Fitness has now run over 300 educational workshops to date, utilising some 200 presenters.

-Educator roles I’ve been lucky enough to hold include:- Lecturer at AUT (Auckland University of Technology) on the personal training course; Tutor at ARA (The Ara Institute of Technology) on their fitness course; Exercise Science Tutor and Body Trainer with the ARA performing arts department.
+Educator roles I’ve been lucky enough to hold include:- Lecturer at AUT (Auckland University of Technology) on the personal training course for 6 years; Tutor at ARA (The Ara Institute of Technology) on their fitness course for 4 years; Exercise Science Tutor and Body Trainer with the ARA performing arts department for 5 years.
+In 2010 I won the Lecturer of the Year Award at the Fitness Industry Awards.

-Pretty much from day one as a fit pro, I was organizing challenges for the gym members at a fabulous club I was working at.
-Events that lasted anything from an hour to a month.
-Soon they expanded to non-members.
-One of these, The LoveNZ Challenge, had more and more entrants sign up to it each month, with well over 600 on board by the time I had to pass it on just a year later, because of a larger challenge looming; the Catch Fitness 20 Week Challenge.
+Pretty much from day one as a fit pro, I was organizing Challenge events at the gym I was working at.
+The events that lasted anything from an hour to several months.
+Of note for me however was The LoveNZ Challenge, a rolling Challenge which grew larger each month until it had over 600 people on board and which I had to put down so as to work on my Catch Fitness 20 Week Challenge.

-The greatest opportunity however, and which in essence has led to all the others, has been the chance to work with so many inspiring and knowledgeable people, who were crazy patient with my slow progress and forgiving of my mistakes.
+The greatest opportunity has been the chance to work with so many inspiring and knowledgeable people, who were crazy patient with my often slow progress and forgiving of my mistakes.
 They were the door-openers and the cheering squad, the safety net and the gap fillers.

 Testimonials, reviews and accolades